 jalapeño – since you are just slicing the jalapeño for this recipe, you don’t have to worry about scooping out the seeds!

-lime juice – fresh lime juice is best!
+lime juice – freshly squeezed lime juice is best!
 I always like to have a handful of limes on hand for cocktails specifically.

 tequila – for this recipe, I find that a blanco or silver tequila is best.
 I recommend looking for a mid-range price point option like El Jimador or Dobel.
 You can always use something more top shelf if you prefer (think Patron)!